Attestation#

 Configure Workloads for Attestation#

-To enable attestation for your workloads, point them to the Trustee network endpoint, sometimes referred to as the Key Broker Service (KBS) endpoint, by adding the following annotation to your workload pod spec:
+To enable attestation for your workloads, point them to the Trustee network endpoint, also called the Key Broker Service (KBS) endpoint, by adding the following annotation to your workload pod spec:

 io.katacontainers.config.hypervisor.kernel_params: "agent.aa_kbc_params=cc_kbc::http://<kbs-ip>:<kbs-port>"